by Opal Marketing

 People often support what they help to influence, so provide your team with the opportunity to become a part of positive change by defining the new processes and configurations.
 We recommend that you identify key influencers and users to become part of the configuration process and provide them with early access to the platform to let their decisions take form.

 Bounce ideas off them, ask for their input and let them co-create the new workflows so that they’ll be more invested in a successful launch.
-This process will help to accelerate adoption by ensuring your team is part of the solution from the start.
+This change management tip will help to accelerate adoption by ensuring your team is part of the solution from the start.

 3. Activate your early adopters